0xbitx/Dedsec-usb/README.md

 - 0010 - add hidden user (user:dedsec password:dedsec1337)
 - 0001 - bluescreen of death (BOD)
 - 0000 - dump windows password

+<h1 align="center"> DISCLAIMER </h1>

+<h4 align="center">I'm not responsible for anything you do with this program, so please only use it for good and educational purposes. </h4>